-The audience retention report is only available on the video level of YouTube Analytics.
-Select a specific video to see this report.
+The audience retention report is available at the video level of YouTube Analytics.

 - From the left menu, select Analytics.